BANKEX/poa-history/README.md

 ## About
 This is on open source project which aims to make easy solution with timestamping data on blockchain

+## FAQ

+How to proof that file was uploaded with hash N and timestamp T
+Upload:
+1) Make a Sparse Merkle tree, where value is (N,T) (Before all, it's important to save N, T, Id of file)
+2) Put merkle root to ethereum server
+Proove:
+1) Download file and get N and T
+2) Check that N = N saved before uploading
+3) Do the same for T
+4) Ask for Merkle proof from server
+5) Get Merkle root from ethereum contract
+6) check that merkle proof is correct ( it's a function with inputs: Hash file, timestamp file, assetId, txNumber - all these parameters client at the beggining)
+7) if merkle proof is correct - than all is OK

 ## Architecture

 How it works: